 You can also use this map to determine the best points for program assessments.
 Faculty can review and manage exactly where these assessments take place as well as the extent to which student efforts within each course contribute to achieving the intended outcomes — which will help assessment professionals plan future evaluations and collect data more effectively.

 Overall, creating a curriculum mapping process that involves producing curriculum maps can be a useful — and satisfying — way to make the assessment process more engaging for your faculty and staff.
-It can be used for any set of program outcomes, institutional goals, or accreditation standards for which you need a visual supplement.
+You can use it for any set of program outcomes, institutional goals, or accreditation standards for which you need a visual supplement.

 Discover how Watermark’s assessment and accreditation software solutions can streamline your curriculum mapping and assessment process by requesting a demo today.